voisine/NSManagedObject-Sugar/README.md

-NSManagedObject-Utils
+NSManagedObject+Sugar
 =====================

+CoreData syntactic sugar

-NSManagedObject category providing a cleaner, simpler way to use CoreData.
+an NSManagedObject category providing a sweeter way to use CoreData

 Example:

-    #import "NSManagedObject+Utils.h"
+    #import "NSManagedObject+Sugar.h"

     ...